JanssenProject/jans/docs/README.md

 ![delete attribute](img/im-delete-attrb.png)

 ### Authentication Method
-Sometimes It's getting hard to change **Default Authentication Method** from a web browser if you can't log in using web interface.
+Sometimes It's getting hard to change **Default Authentication Method** from a web browser if you can't log in using the web interface.
 Here Janssen CLI is going to help you a lot.

 ![default-auth](img/im-default-auth.png)